wohaco/despace/venera_11_12.md

    - Backscatter Nephelometer − determined the structure of the atmosphere ([EVN‑017](venus.md)) in the range of heights from 105 to 70 km to study the spatial heterogeneity of cloud layers in different regions of the planet ([EVN‑016](venus.md));
    - Bennett radio frequency mass spectrometer **MKh-6411** − determined the chemical and isotopic composition of the atmosphere ([EVN‑014](venus.md));
    - Gas chromatograph – **Sigma**, determined the composition of the atmosphere (based on Neon) ([EVN‑014](venus.md));
-   - X-Ray fluorospectrometer for estimation of chemical and elemental composition of cloud layer particles ([EVN‑018](venus.md));
+   - X‑ray fluorospectrometer for estimation of chemical and elemental composition of cloud layer particles ([EVN‑018](venus.md));
    - 360° Scanning photometer – **IOAV**;
    - Scanning spectrophotometer − studies the scattering and absorption of solar radiation in the atmosphere ([EVN‑097](venus.md)).
 It measured radiation from the Zenith every 10 seconds using an interference filter with a resolution of 20 nm in a continuous spectrum from 430 to 1170 nm;
    - Microphone/anemometer;